wareya/notes/offtopic/gammakit.md

 Binary operator precedence, among all other precedence-related things, is defined declaratively in gammakit's grammar: https://github.com/wareya/gammakit/blob/22006a9ea3b1b6d6b91f180b66fb684c661243b9/src/defaultgrammar.txt#L106

-(The binary operators are defined as right-recursive in the grammar, but they are rotated to be left-recursive in the final AST.)
+(The binary operators are defined as right-recursive in the grammar, but they are rotated to be left-recursive in the final AST.
+They have left-recursive semantics.)

 ##### Unary (prefix)